Helga-Helga/statistical-recognition-methods/h2_gibbs_sampler/README.md

 To compile and run the project, type [cargo run](https://doc.rust-lang.org/book/2018-edition/ch01-03-hello-cargo.html) from the package folder in the terminal.

 > In this program the initial image and $\varepsilon$ are generated randomly.
+> In the output you can see:
+> - the initial image
+> - filled rows and columns (ground truth)
+> - the value of $\varepsilon$
+> - noised image
-> In the output you can see the initial image, filled rows and columns (ground truth), the value of $\varepsilon$, noised image, recognized rows and columns that were filled and the output image.
+> - recognized rows and columns that were filled
-> Also the output contains the number of incorrectly recognized rows and columns.
+> - the number of incorrectly recognized rows and columns

 ## generate_input_image()
 At the beginning we shade each row and each column with $0.5$ probability and obtain a set of shaded rows (**filled_rows**) and a set of shaded columns (**filled_columns**).